sourcegraph/handbook/content/departments/engineering/teams/integrations/integrations-support-rotation.md

 - Ensuring all tasks are properly documented (with GitHub issues and status updates)
 - Communicating any leftover tasks/asks/things to keep in mind for whoever is up next.
 This is best done the day before the rotation transitions via an async recap update posted in `#integrations-internal`.

+### Guidelines on priorization

+The [Integrations project board](https://github.com/orgs/sourcegraph/projects/213/) defines a priority column with four priorities:

+- 🚨 Critical
+- 🔴 High
+- 🟡 Medium
+- 🟢 Low

+However, there is currently no definition of how to assign these priorities so you are encouraged to go with your gut feeling and best effort.

 ### Channels to keep an eye on

 The following channels/boards should be checked at least _once a day_: